sameersbn/docker-gitlab-ci-multi-runner/README.md

 You can use these keys to allow the runner to gain access to your private git repositories over the SSH protocol.

+> **NOTE**
+>
-*NOTE: The deploy keys are generated without a passphrase.*
+> - The deploy keys are generated without a passphrase.
+> - If your CI jobs clone repositories over SSH, you will need to build the ssh known hosts file which can be done in the build steps using, for example, `ssh-keyscan github.com | sort -u - ~/.ssh/known_hosts -o ~/.ssh/known_hosts`.

 ## Trusting SSL Server Certificates